Andrew4d3/building-microservices-notes/chapters/chapter-06.md

 often called conguration drift — the code in source control no longer reflects the configuration of the running host.

 ---

+## How does PaaS work?

+When using a platform as a service (PaaS), you are working at a higher-level abstraction than at a single host.
+Most of these platforms rely on taking a technology-specific artifact, such as a Java WAR file or Ruby gem, and automatically provisioning and running it for you.
+Some of these platforms will transparently attempt to handle scaling the system up and down for you, although a more common (and in my experience less error-prone) way will allow you some control over how many nodes your service might run on, but it handles the rest.

+---

+## Disavantages of using PaaS solutions

+When PaaS solutions work well, they work very well indeed.
+However, when they don’t quite work for you, you often don’t have much control in terms of getting under the hood to fix things.
+This is part of the trade-off you make.
+I would say that in my experience the smarter the PaaS solutions try to be, the more they go wrong.
+I’ve used more than one PaaS that attempts to autoscale based on application use, but does it badly.

+---

+## Why slicing up a phisical machine into multiple VM's might not be a good idea?

+Well, for some people, you can.
+However, slicing up the machine into ever increasing VMs isn’t free.
+Think of our physical machine as a sock drawer.
+If we put lots of wooden dividers into our drawer, can we store more socks or fewer?
+The answer is
+fewer: the dividers themselves take up room too!
+Our drawer might be easier to deal with and organize, and perhaps we could decide to put T-shirts in one of the spaces now rather than just socks, but more dividers means less overall space.

+---